 |

-Stickiness Duration (min) | Specifies the minutes that sticky sessions are maintained.
+Stickiness Duration (min) | Specifies how long the sticky session is maintained, in minutes.
 This parameter is mandatory if Sticky Session is enabled.

 |

 Slow Start | Specifies whether to enable slow start.
 This parameter is optional if you have selected Weighted round robin for Load Balancing Algorithm.
 After you enable this option, the load balancer linearly increases the proportion of requests to backend servers in this mode.
 When the slow start duration elapses, the load balancer sends full share of requests to backend servers and exits the slow start mode.
-NOTE: Slow start is only available for HTTP, and HTTPS backend server groups of dedicated load balancers. |
+NOTE: Slow start is only available for HTTP, and HTTPS backend server groups of dedicated load balancers.
+For more information about the slow start, see Configuring Slow Start for a Backend Server Group. |

 Slow Start Duration (s) | Specifies how long the slow start will last, in seconds.
 This parameter is mandatory if Slow Start is enabled. |